How a crowded GOP field could help Trump in 2024 campaign

 “It looks like it’s increasingly clear there’s going to be a lot of people running for president.
 And while I think there’s an appetite for something different, the alternative to Trump needs to coalesce around one candidate,” he said.
 “That never happened in 2016.
 And it might not happen in 2024.”

-__ Associated Press writers Steve Peoples in New York and Tom Beaumont in Des Moines, Iowa, contributed to this report.
+Associated Press writers Thomas Beaumont in Des Moines, Iowa, and Steve Peoples contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.